sontruongces/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects anyone who is using Cluster Link.
+This affects anyone using Cluster Link.

 #### How should I update my code?